brikis98/yevgeniy-brikman-homepage/_posts/2011-07-24-5-reasons-everyone-should-watch.md

 aspects of fitness](http://library.crossfit.com/free/pdf/CFJ-trial.pdf) and be ready for anything.
 In fact, the actual workouts in the Crossfit Games are kept a complete secret.
-For example, in 2010, the first few workouts were announced only a couple days before the event; the final workouts were only announced a few *seconds *before the athletes had to start doing them.
+For example, in 2010, the first few workouts were announced only a couple of days before the event; the final workouts were only announced a few *seconds *before the athletes had to start doing them.
 All sorts of surprises are possible, from workouts with [sledgehammers](http://www.youtube.com/watch?v=VGvpSU18ceg), to handling